allen-liaoo/alsblog/content/posts/callcc_classical_logic.md

 This tells us that when our type theory is intuitionistic, we just need to add `callcc` to get a type theory for classical logic.
 This makes sense, because if we let $Q = \bot$, Pierce's law looks like a special instance of proof by contradiction (where the contradiction is $P$ and $\neg P$).

 You might not be convinced yet at this point, and that's ok.
-Let us prove that Pierce's law implies DNE.[^5] First, we give a purely logic proof (intuitionistically valid):
+Let us prove that Pierce's law implies DNE.[^5] First, we give a purely logical proof (intuitionistically valid):

 [^5]: We leave the reverse direction to the reader because it is unnecessary for our purposes, and we don't have a concrete function whose type is DNE that we can use to construct a function whose type is Pierce's law.